 ASNA Visual RPG Classic FAQ

-With the introduction of ASNA Visual RPG Classic 5.0, ASNA now provides a longer-term option for the persistence of your AVR Classic applications.
-Given the pending and certain timeout of Windows XP in April 2014, we felt we had a responsibility to help as best we can with your legacy classic software persistence.
-Here is a list of questions and answers about AVR Classic 5.0:
+With the introduction of ASNA Visual RPG Classic 5.0/5.1, ASNA now provides a longer-term option for the persistence of your AVR Classic applications.
+AVR 4.0 and AVR 4.1 are both retired and no longer receiving updates or product fixes.
+We strongly recommend you upgrade from AVR 4.x to AVR 5.1.
+Here is a list of questions and answers about AVR Classic 5.x:

-We do know that some users claim to be using AVR 4.x on Windows 7/8/10 for development successfully today.
-We’re glad that’s working for them but we can’t recreate that success consistently in our testing lab.
-While you may find success with AVR 4.1 on Windows 7/8/10, we do not support either Windows 7/8/10 for AVR Classic 4.1 development.
-If you are doing this and will continue to, we suggest you test things thoroughly after every Windows update is done to your development machine.
+We do know that some users claim to be using AVR 4.x on Windows versions that we do not support.
+However, AVR 4.x success with the newer Windows platforms is unpredictable and intermittment.
+If you are using AVR 4.x products on unsupported platforms we suggest you test things thoroughly after every Windows update is done to your development machine.

 Microsoft stopped supporting Windows XP on April 8th, 2014.
 Most AVR Classic customers moved to either Windows 7 or Windows 8 prior to that date.
 If you are still using Windows XP please be aware that although AVR Classic apps still run on it, ASNA is no longer doing any product testing on Windows XP (we don't trust using it in our network).
 If you are going to continue using Windows XP, we encourage you to download and read the free IDC Windows XP risk assessment whitepaper from Microsoft.
 We do strongly recommend that ASNA customers stop using Windows XP as soon as possible.